math-o-matic/math-o-matic/README.md

 [![LGTM Alerts](https://img.shields.io/lgtm/alerts/github/math-o-matic/math-o-matic)](https://lgtm.com/projects/g/math-o-matic/math-o-matic/alerts/)
 [![LGTM Grade](https://img.shields.io/lgtm/grade/javascript/github/math-o-matic/math-o-matic)](https://lgtm.com/projects/g/math-o-matic/math-o-matic/context:javascript)

 **math-o-matic** is a computerized proof system that lets you create an axiomatic system and prove its theorems.
 Its aim is to make it easy to read and write rigorous mathematical proofs.
-You can see the current axiomatic system by pressing one of the buttons at the bottom of the [main page](https://math-o-matic.github.io/math-o-matic/web/index.html).
+You can see the current axiomatic system by pressing one of the links at the bottom of the [main page](https://math-o-matic.github.io/math-o-matic/web/index.html).

 ## Code example